wfp/common-identifier-algorithms/README.md

 # Introduction

-This is the algorithm repository for the "Goverment of Syria" hashing algorithm of the Building Blocks CommonID Tool.
+This is the algorithm repository for the "Government of Syria" hashing algorithm of the Building Blocks CommonID Tool.

 ```toml